tonioloewald/bindinator.js/docs/react.md

 the React version because by doing this you don't end up re-rendering the list every time you type a keystroke in the input field.)

-Because `b8r` doesn't provide tooling to allow inline subcomponents (I've never felt a need), you'd need to break out a new file or use `b8r`'s slightly ungainly syntax for defining components in pure javascript.
+Because `b8r` doesn't provide a really easy way to write inline subcomponents (I've never found a need), you'd need to break out a new file or use `b8r`'s slightly ungainly syntax for defining components in pure javascript.